andersjInentri/PVBattery/README.md

 DB_PASSWORD=[password]
 ```

-main.py is the prediction.
-It checks if the data has been fetched in the dataabase before predicting next days PV.
-It writes the values to an Excel-file, prediction.xlsx.
-Start execution with
+The prediction, executed by main.py, is for haw many watt the solar panels will generate tomorrow.
+It checks if the needed pre-requisite data has been fetched in the database before predicting next days PV.
+It writes the values to an Excel-file, prediction.xlsx, in the sheet Pred_<tomorrow date>.
+Run the file with

 ```bash
 python main.py